Scott-bu/Readme/README.md

 -------------
 Python 3.9.0 or later must be installed
-At least one CSV in the form of ,title,author,rating,publisher,page_count,generes,language must be installed in the T060_Data_analyzer file.
+At least one CSV in the form of ,title,author,rating,publisher,page_count,genres,language must be installed in the T060_Data_analyzer file.

 Usage:
 ------
 >T060_P2_booksUI.py
-when prompted a menu with all available options apears, typing in the coesponding letter(s) will run a specific code.
+When prompted a menu with all available options, appears, typing in the corresponding letter(s) will run a specific code.
 Load file must be used first for the program to run properly.

 Credits: